neilgee/bootstrap-conditional/README.md

 ## Description

-Conditionally load Bootstrap on each post or page.
+A WordPress plugin to conditionally load Bootstrap on selected posts or pages.

 Choose which version:
  - Bootstrap version 3.4.1
  - Bootstrap version 4.6.0